 RWU PARKING INFORMATION:From Providence: Take Routes 136 South or 114 S passing campus on the left.
 Take a left at the traffic light just before the Mount Hope Bridge, onto Old Ferry Road.
 Enter the campus via the front gate passing Campus Security.

 From Newport: Take 114N over the Mount Hope Bridge and take the first right off the bridge onto Old Ferry Road.
 Enter the campus via the front gate passing Campus Security.

 Guests should enter through the main entrance at the fountain. they will be able to obtain a guest parking pass.
 Lot 24a will be blocked off for guests of the festival.
 Proceed through the main entrance through to the lot 24a on left.
 Events will take place in the Global Heritage Hall and the Mary Tefft White Cultural Center.

-The 2013 Roving Eye International Film Festival is sponsored by The RI Film & the Television Office; Flickers; the Edwin S. Soforenko Foundation; the Helene and Bertram Bernhardt Foundation; Roger Williams University Office of the Provost; the Office of the Dean of Arts and Sciences; the Department of Communications; Hillel; and the Spiritual Life Program.
+The 2018 Roving Eye International Film Festival is sponsored by The RI Film & the Television Office; Flickers' Rhode Island International Film Festival; Short Shorts Film Festival & Asia, Edge Media Network, the Edwin S. Soforenko Foundation; the Helene and Bertram Bernhardt Foundation; Roger Williams University Office of the Provost; the RWU Department of Communication and Graphic Design, Dean Robert Cole, RWU Feinstein College of Arts and Sciences; Dr. Roberta Adams, Associate Dean for Academic Affairs; the RWU Film Production Collaborative, the RWU Screenwriter’s Guild, RWU Hillel, and the Spiritual Life Office.